Studyportals

 About

-Explore life inside UK prisons during this Incarceration - Are Prisons a Suitable Punishment course from University of Leeds by FutureLearn.
+Explore life inside UK prisons during this Incarceration - Are Prisons a Suitable Punishment course from University of Leeds through FutureLearn.
 Learn whether this type of punishment reduces crime and if rehabilitation can prevent reoffending.

 Overview

-Explore the ethics of imprisonment and identify prison alternatives in this Incarceration - Are Prisons a Suitable Punishment course from University of Leeds by FutureLearn .
+Explore the ethics of imprisonment and identify prison alternatives in this Incarceration - Are Prisons a Suitable Punishment course from University of Leeds by FutureLearn.

 Key facts